Select Language:

 Getting to School

-Apply for transport under the Post 16 Travel Scheme – There is no free travel for students in year 12 or 13 so this scheme might be an option.
+You can apply for transport under the Post 16 Travel Scheme – Note There is no free travel for students in year 12 or 13 so this scheme might be an option.

 • Attend your nearest school, sixth form or post 16 centre